Efficiency gains of a multi-scale integration method applied to a scale-separated model for rapidly rotating dynamos: Numerical results

 \subsection{Performance}

 To assess the computational effort we measure total runtime $ T_{sim} $ needed to solve the system until desired time $ t_{end} $ using different sizes of the slow step $\delta T$, scaling factor $f$ and averaging window $s$.
-Fig.~\ref{fig:effort} shows multiple curves obtained from simulations at different values of $ E $ number using fixed micro step $ \Delta t = 5\cdot10^{-4} $ and $ Ra = 80 $.
+Fig.~\ref{fig:effort} shows multiple curves obtained from simulations at different values of $ E $ using fixed micro step $ \Delta t = 5\cdot10^{-4} $ and $ \revb{\widetilde{Ra}} = 80 $.

-All four graphs present relative error of the magnetic energy against the $S_u$ value which shows the ratio between time needed to obtain the direct solution of the asymptotic model (the reference solution) and time required to solve it by the HMM-like scheme.
+All four graphs present relative error of the magnetic energy against the $S_u$ value, where $S_u$ defines the ratio between time needed to obtain the direct solution of the asymptotic model (the reference solution) and time required to solve it by the HMM-like scheme.
 A value $S_u > 1$ indicates that HMM-scheme delivers computational gains and requires fewer evaluations to get the approximated solution.
 We compute the relative error using formula (\ref{E_rel}).
-Each graph on Fig.~\ref{fig:effort} contains coloured lines associated with different averaging windows and markers defining the scaling factor $f$.
+Each graph \reva{in} Fig.~\ref{fig:effort} contains coloured lines associated with different averaging windows and markers defining the scaling factor $f$.

 As shown in Fig.~\ref{fig:effort} the HMM-scheme can deliver highly accurate solutions while requiring less computational work compared to direct simulation.
 The black curves represent the results for the smallest averaging window $ s = 20 $ and show stable results with scaling factors up to $ f = 3.5 $, indicating that it is possible to take a slow step $ 3.5 $ times larger than the averaging window.
 The increase of the averaging window results in a smaller number of the slow steps to be taken on certain time interval however this does not lead to substantial reduction of integration time at fixed $ f $.
 For the case with $ E = 10^{-4} $ and $ f = 2.0 $, for example, we have $ T_{sim} = 1203$ for $ s = 20$ and $ T_{sim} = 1191$ for $ s = 200$.
 The main reason is that the evaluation of equations on the fast scale is highly expensive in relation to the equations for the mean magnetic field.
 A decrease in the Ekman number positively affects the stability and accuracy of the method and allows for further reduction of the computational work as expected.